Kamala Harris has announced that she is running for president in 2020. She declared her candidacy on January 21, 2019, on Martin Luther King Jr. Day.

-Kamala Harris is a Democratic member of the Senate representing California.
-She was elected in 2017, after serving as California’s Attorney General for six years.
+Harris has been a Democratic member of the Senate representing California since 2017.
+She was elected after serving as California’s Attorney General for six years.

 Here’s what you need to know.

 1. Kamala Harris Has Been Married to Douglas Emhoff Since 2014

 Kamala Harris met fellow attorney Douglas Emhoff in 2013.
 They were set up on a blind date by one of her friends.
 After about a year of dating, Emhoff popped the question at Harris’ apartment.

 They tied the knot about six months after getting engaged.
 The ceremony took place at the Santa Barbara courthouse in August of 2014.
 It was the first marriage for Harris and the second for Emhoff.
 Both were 49 years old at the time.
 Her sister Maya officiated the ceremony.

 According to his LinkedIn profile, Emhoff is a partner at the law firm DLA Piper, in Los Angeles.
 His specialization is in dealing with media, entertainment and intellectual property.
 Prior to joining the firm in October of 2017, Emhoff worked as a managing director for Venable LLP.

 Emhoff is also licensed to practice law in Washington, D.C.
 He celebrated passing the bar there in March of 2017, further raising speculation that his wife was considering a presidential run.

 2. Harris’ Mother Was Prominent Breast Cancer Researcher Shyamala Gopalan Harris

 Kamala Harris, born October 20, 1964 in Oakland, California, is the daughter of immigrants.
 Her mother was Shyamala Gopalan Harris, a prominent breast cancer researcher.
 After earning her bachelor’s degree at Delhi University in India at age 19, Shyamala moved to the United States to attend graduate school at the University of California at Berkeley.